 Day 8 – Lake Matheson, Fox Glacier and drive to Queenstown

-The next day, we took a walk to Lake Matheson.
-This picture perfect lake offers views of Mt Cook and on a clear, calm day, you can get the perfect reflection of it as well.
-The walk around the lake takes about one and half hour with lots of places to stop to take in the view along the way.
+The next day, we started with Lake Matheson.
+This picture perfect lake offers views of Mt Cook and on a clear, calm day, you get to see a perfect reflection of it in the lake.
+The walk around the lake takes about 1.5 hours with lots of places to stop to take in the view along the way.
 If you want the best views, try going for sunrise or sunset when the lake is still and offers clear reflection.

-We also explored Fox Josef glacier on foot by walking the marked trails.
+After this hike, we explored Fox Josef glacier on foot by walking the marked trails.
+As indicated earlier, you can get very close to the glacier on foot.
 Overall, Fox Josef town felt more like a dead town – had fewer restaurants and hotels compared to Franz Josef.

 Next, we made our way to Queenstown.
 The landscape and scenery we saw along the 4.5 hour drive from Franz Josef to Queenstown beats anything we’ve seen so far.
-Almost every second of the drive is breath-taking.
-Steep mountains, blue lakes, clear water creeks – you will think some of these have been photoshopped by god.
+Almost every second of the drive is breathtaking.
+Steep mountains, blue lakes, clear water creeks – you will think some of these have literally been photoshopped!

 The drive takes you out of glacier country through lush forest and eventually back to the coast at Haast.
 If you are not strapped for time, once you reach Haast, an easy 15-20 minute walk on a gravel path through the forest will take you to the Blue Pools.
-These crystal clear pools appear to be a bright blueish green colour and are fed by the surrounding glaciers.
-It was raining once we pulled into the parking for the Blue Pools trail, plus, we wanted to reach Queenstown before sunset and hence, decided to skip this.
+These crystal clear pools appear to be a blueish green colour and are fed by the surrounding glaciers.
+However, it started pouring once we pulled into the parking for the Blue Pools trail.
+Also, we wanted to reach Queenstown before sunset and hence, decided to skip this.

 Once you cross Haast, you will pass through Mount Aspiring Park and Lake Hawea and eventually reach Wanaka.
-From Wanaka, drive along the Crown Range – the views along this winding mountain road are some of the best in New Zealand however the road is not for the faint hearted.
+From Wanaka, drive along the Crown Range – the views along this winding mountain road are some of the best in this country!
 We were left spellbound by the views approaching Queenstown.
-Make sure you drive in broad daylight to appreciate the picturesque views – stop by at the look out points, you are bound to be left bowled over – this was one of our best drives in this country so far.
+Make sure you drive in broad daylight so you get to see picturesque views – stop by at the look out points, you are bound to be left bowled over.
+This was one of our best drives in this country so far.
 Around every corner and over every mountain range, our eyes were spoilt with so many awe-inspiring views that we were left utterly speechless by the time we pulled into Queenstown.
 And don’t be surprised if you feel the urge to stop at every turn and click countless photos 🙂

 Now where do I start with Queenstown!
-People aren’t joking when they say New Zealand is the adventure capital of the world and that Queenstown is the adventure capital of New Zealand.
+People aren’t joking when they say Queenstown is the adventure capital of New Zealand.
 Queenstown is home to dozens of heart pumping activities that will satisfy your inner adrenaline junkie.
-You can do absolutely everything here from hiking, mountain biking, skydiving, kayaking, bungee juming, canyon swinging … phew, the list is endless !
-We did not book tours in advance and once we got there, it was helpful to learn more about the different available options before finally committing to the adventures.
+You can do absolutely everything here from hiking, mountain biking, skydiving, kayaking, bungee jumping, canyon swinging … phew, the list is endless !
+We did not book any activity in advance for Queenstown.
+Once we got there, it was helpful to learn more about the different activities before finally committing to the adventures.
 If you are visiting in the peak season and have limited time in Queenstown, it may be better to monitor the websites to ensure they are not completely booked once you get there.

 Day 9 – Glenorchy and Queenstown city center

-Any dedicated LOTR fan would have heard of Glenorchy as it was one of the main filming locations for the movie.
+If you are a dedicated LOTR fan, you would have heard of Glenorchy as it was one of the main filming locations for the movie.
 But even if you are not a die-hard fan, you can still enjoy this drive since it truly is one of the most scenic in all of New Zealand.
 The drive to Glenorchy is breathtaking – it goes along Lake Wakatipu and takes about 45 minutes from Queenstown.
-But you should factor in additional time since you will be stopping incessantly for pictures.
-Once in Glenorchy, make sure to head to the pier and have a look at the colour of the lake – it is amazing!
+But you should factor in additional time because, trust me, you will be stopping incessantly for pictures.
+Once in Glenorchy, make sure to head to the pier and have a look at the color of the lake – it is amazing!

-For the best views from above in Queenstown, take a ride on the Skyline Gondola.
+We came back to Queenstown in afternoon, we explored the city rest of the day.
+Queenstown city centre is quite cozy and there are a lot of shops, cafés, bars and restaurants.Looking for a bird’s eye view of the city?
+Then take a ride on the Skyline Gondola.
 The gondola glides up Bob’s Peak offering stunning views of the town, the Remarkables mountains and Lake Wakatipu.
-Book yourself on a luge activity – it is so much fun for young and adults!
+Book yourself on a luge activity – a fun activity for both kids and adults!
 Ride along the luge admiring the views of Queenstown.
 On a clear day, you even get to see paragliders taking off and glide around the hillside.
-If you plan to do multiple rides, be sure you buy the tickets in advance otherwise you will have to come all the way back down to buy them.
+If you plan to do multiple luge rides, be sure you buy the tickets in advance otherwise you will have to come all the way back down to buy them.

 Day 10 – Doubtful Sound

-In the South Island, Milford and Doubtful sounds are a major tourist attraction.
-Milford Sound is the more famous one and is four hours drive from Queenstown.
-Doubtful Sound is a little more secluded since in order to get there, you need to drive to Manapouri, take a boat ride to Lake Manapouri, then pass through Wilmont Pass, after which you will eventually be taken over a 3 hour cruise over the Doubtful Sounds.
+In South Island, Milford and Doubtful sounds are major tourist attractions.
+Milford Sound is the more famous one and is a four hour drive from Queenstown.
+Doubtful Sound is a little more secluded comparatively.
+In order to get there, you need to drive to Manapouri, take a boat ride to Lake Manapouri, then pass through Wilmont Pass, after which you will eventually be taken over a 3 hour cruise over the Doubtful Sounds.
 Now, this certainly sounded a lot more mysterious than Milford Sound and we booked ourselves on a day trip (you cannot do this yourself so you will have to book a tour).
+Cost of the tour was NZD 240 per person.

 Doubtful Sound is practically untouched by man – the grandeur of towering peaks, waterfalls and just one other boat in the water, create an atmosphere of solitude.